Hold The Negligent Party Accountable For The Loss Of Your Loved One

 - Loss of the financial support that the deceased would have contributed to the family.

 - Loss of benefits such as medical insurance or pension plan contributions.

 - Value of household services that the deceased would have provided.

-If you have suffered the loss of a close family member because of someone else’s negligence or misconduct, our caring and compassionate attorneys want to help.
-Call the Law Offices of Kroger-Diamond & Campos today.
+If you have suffered the loss of a loved one because of someone else’s negligence or misconduct, our caring and compassionate attorneys want to help.
+Contact us today for your free consultation.
+Call us in San Diego at 619-826-1794, in North County at 442-232-2259, or fill out our online form and one of our of team members will follow up with you promptly.